MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/integrations/integration-overview.md

 ## Integrating Business Central with Microsoft Power Apps

-You can integrate BC with Microsoft Power Apps by using the Business Central connector for Power Platform.
-With Power Apps, you have the flexibility to build the perfect solution for your business domain &mdash; one that uses Business Central data and processes and maximizes your productivity.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power Apps by using the [!INCLUDE[prod_short](../includes/prod_short.md)] connector for Power Platform.
+With Power Apps, you have the flexibility to build the perfect solution for your business domain &mdash; one that uses [!INCLUDE[prod_short](../includes/prod_short.md)] data and processes and maximizes your productivity.
 With Power Apps custom UI, AI builder, and augmented-reality (AR)/mixed-reality (MR) technologies, you can take your business to the next level with cutting-edge innovation and customized UI.

 For more information, see [Integrating with Microsoft Power Apps overview](../powerplatform/power-apps-overview.md)

 ## Integrating Business Central with Microsoft Power Automate

-You can integrate BC with Microsoft Power Automate by using the Business Central connector for Power Platform.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power Automate by using the [!INCLUDE[prod_short](../includes/prod_short.md)] connector for Power Platform.
 With Power Automate, you can set up and use flows to connect business-process tasks performed by different users.
 System tasks, such as automatic posting, can be included as steps in flows, preceded or followed by user tasks.
 Requesting and granting approval to create new records are typical flow steps.

 For more information, see [Integrating with Microsoft Power Automate overview](../powerplatform/power-automate-overview.md)

 ## Integrating Business Central with Microsoft Power Pages (preview)

-You can integrate BC with Microsoft Power Pages by using virtual tables in Dataverse.
-With Power Pages, you can allow unlicensed external users to access data stored in Business Central online.
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power Pages by using virtual tables in Dataverse.
+With Power Pages, you can allow unlicensed external users to access data stored in [!INCLUDE[prod_short](../includes/prod_short.md)] online.

 For more information, see [Integrating with Microsoft Power Pages (preview)](../developer/power-pages-on-virtual-tables-overview.md).

 ## Integrating Business Central with Microsoft Power BI

-You can integrate BC with Microsoft Power BI in two ways:
+You can integrate [!INCLUDE[prod_short](../includes/prod_short.md)] with Microsoft Power BI in two ways:
-1. Connect a Power BI semantic model to BC to read data,
+1. Connect a Power BI semantic model to [!INCLUDE[prod_short](../includes/prod_short.md)] to read data,
-1. Embed a Power BI report, page, or visual in the BC client.
+1. Embed a Power BI report, page, or visual in the [!INCLUDE[prod_short](../includes/prod_short.md)] client.

-### How to connect a Power BI semantic model to Business Central to read data
+**How to connect a Power BI semantic model to Business Central to read data**

-Business Central integrates with Power BI through a connector using OData.
+[!INCLUDE[prod_short](../includes/prod_short.md)] integrates with Power BI through a connector using OData.
 The connector can read data from API pages/queries and from UI pages exposed as OData web services.

 For more information, see [Power BI integration overview](/dynamics365/business-central/admin-powerbi-overview).

-### How to embed a Power BI report, page, or visual in the Business Central client
+**How to embed a Power BI report, page, or visual in the Business Central client**

-Business Central supports that a Power BI report, page, or visual can be embedded in the Business Central client by using an iframe.
+[!INCLUDE[prod_short](../includes/prod_short.md)] supports that a Power BI report, page, or visual can be embedded in the Business Central client by using an iframe.

-There are two ways that a Power BI report, page, or visual can be added to a page:
+There are two ways that a Power BI report, page, or visual can be added to a page in the [!INCLUDE[prod_short](../includes/prod_short.md)] client:
 1. A user can embed a a Power BI report, page, or scorecard on pages that include a Power BI part.
 For more information, see [Working with Power BI Reports in Business Central](/dynamics365/business-central/across-working-with-powerbi).
 1. A developer can programatically add them from AL. For more information, see [Adding Power BI Report parts to pages](../developer/devenv-power-bi-report-parts.md).